-(1) Work problems on standard 8-1/2 x 11" engineering paper (often green) in PENCIL; use only the front side of each page (note that on the back side there is typically a dark grid that faintly shows through to the front side);
+(1) Work problems on standard 8-1/2 x 11" engineering paper (often green) in PENCIL; use only the front side of each page (note that on the back side there is typically a dark grid that faintly shows through to the front side).
+If homework problems are not submitted on engineering paper they will not be graded.

-(2) Staple the pages together in the upper left-hand corner; write your name, class and discussion section, HW#, and page numbers (see example on crops).

-(3) Show your work.
+- (2) Staple the pages together in the upper left-hand corner; write your name, class and discussion section, HW#, and page numbers (see example on crops). - (3) Show your work.
 An "answer" placed on paper is not considered an acceptable solution without your supporting work.
 Showing your work generally means including a drawing, a list of assumptions, and supporting calculations.
-Be neat and write legibly;

-(4) Box your answers.
+Be neat and write legibly; - (4) Box your answers.
 Place a box around your answers.
 For numerical answers include units and the appropriate number of significant figures (generally 3 significant figures).